 Additive manufacturing (or 3D printing) makes objects by layering successive stratas of materials to create the required shape.
 Conversely, subtractive manufacturing removes undesired materials to achieve the prescribed form.

 Becoming more entrenched and cost effective, the rapidly developing additive/3D printing industry offers furniture construction solutions previously unimaginable.
 Those new to the subject can use the following publication (plus others listed in the sidebar) and essay to help with the learning curve.

 3D Printing for Artists, Designers and Makers (2018), by Stephen Hoskins, professor at University of the West of England, Bristol, UK.
 Includes a chapter with several case studies of contemporary designers using 3D printing.

 From research furniturelink identified five major categories of 3D printers that produce objects in the required scale and materials (plastic and metal) for furniture applications.

 furniturelink provides more information about FDM and Polyjet printing as two of the furniture designs below incorporate them.

 Example (below): Julian Goulding's Rise stool

-The new deposit modelling (FDM) Method 3D printer from Makerbot (1)
+The deposit modelling (FDM) Replicator 3D printer from Makerbot (1)

 However, the media hype and hyperbole around the FDM desktop printing warrants a caveat.
 The surface quality and mechanical strength of FDM printed objects don't (at present) match those of their injection-moulded cousins.
 Choice of plastic, melt temperature, nozzle speed, etc., improves the impact, shear and tensile strength of FDM parts.
 For safety reasons, though, FDM-printed components need thorough testing before using for load-bearing applications.